 \textbf{\mrepair} A natural way for \method is to train a dialog repair model to transform dialogue inputs into forms that an ordinary NMT system can deal with. \mrepair involves training a repair model to transform $x_d'$ to $x_d$ and a clean translation model that translates $x_d$ to $y_d$.
 As a pipeline method, \mrepair may suffer from error propagation.

 \textbf{\mrobust} We extend the robust NMT \cite{DBLP:conf/acl/LiuTMCZ18} to dialogue-level translation.
-Specifically, we take both the original $(x_d,y_d)$ and the perturbation $(x_d', y_d)$ bilingual pairs as training instances.
+Specifically, we take both the original $(x_d,y_d)$ and the perturbated $(x_d', y_d)$ bilingual pairs as training instances.
 So the model is more resilient on dialogue translation.
-For the inference stage, the robust model directly translates the raw inputs into the target language.
+During the inference stage, the robust model directly translates raw inputs into the target language.

-\mrobust has the potential to handle translation problems caused by noisy dialogue input.
+\mrobust has the potential to handle translation problems caused by noisy dialogue inputs.
 However, the internal mechanism is rather implicit and in a black box.
 Therefore, the improvement is limited, and it is not easy to analyze the improvement.
 To address this issue, we introduce a context-aware multi-task learning method \mmlt for \method.

-As shown in ③ of Figure \ref{pdf_model}, the only difference is that we have a contextual labeling module based on the encoder.
+As shown in ③ of Figure \ref{pdf_model_b}, the only difference is that we have a contextual labeling module based on the encoder.
 We denote the final layer output of the Transformer encoder as $H$.
 For each token $h_i$ in $H=(h_1, h_2, ..., h_m)$, the probability of contextual labeling is defined as:

 where $X=(x_1, x_2, ..., x_m)$ is the input sequence, $P(p_i=j|X)$ is the conditional probability that token $x_i$ is labeled as $j$ ($j \in {0,1,2,3}$ as defined above).

 Here we make the labeling module as simple as possible, so that the Transformer encoder can behave like BERT \cite{devlin2019bert}, learning more information related to perturbation and guiding the decoder to find desirable translations.